 Hurricane Hilary path and timeline: Here's when and where the storm is projected to hit California

+It marks the first time a tropical storm warning or watch has ever been issued for the region.

 Forecasters said the storm is expected to produce 3 to 6 inches of rainfall, with maximum amounts of 10 inches, across portions of Baja California through Sunday night, with the possibility of flash flooding.
-The same rain totals are forecast for parts of Southern California and southern Nevada, according to the National Hurricane Center.
+The same rain totals are forecast for parts of Southern California and southern Nevada, according to the hurricane center.

 There will likely be "damaging wind gusts," especially at higher elevations, in the area, and swells along the coast, Greg Postel, a hurricane and storm specialist at the Weather Channel, told CBS News.

-Tropical storm watches and warnings were in effect for parts of the Baja California Peninsula and mainland Mexico.
-A Tropical storm was in effect Friday for the area stretching from the California-Mexico border to the Orange/Los Angeles County Line, and for Catalina Island.
+Hurricane watches and warnings were in effect for parts of the Baja California Peninsula, and tropical storm warnings were in effect for parts of mainland Mexico and nearly all of Southern California, including the area stretching from the California-Mexico border in San Diego County, to north Los Angeles County, as well as for California's Catalina Island.
+A tropical storm warning means that tropical storm conditions are possible within 36 hours.

 Where is Hurricane Hilary's projected path?

-As of Friday morning, Hurricane Hilary was located about 360 miles southwest of Cabo San Lucas, Mexico, with maximum sustained winds of 145 mph, making it a "major" Category 4, the NHC said, adding that it is "large and powerful."
+As of Friday night, Hurricane Hilary was about 285 miles southwest of the southern tip of the Mexican state of Baja California, with maximum sustained winds of 130 mph, making it a "major" Category 4, the hurricane center said, adding that it is "large and powerful."

-The storm was moving northwest at 10 mph, with a turn toward the northwest expected Friday, according to the center.
+The storm was moving north northwest at 13 mph, according to the center.

+In its advisory, the NHC warned of "life-threatening and potentially catastrophic flooding likely over much of Baja California and the Southwestern U.S. this weekend and early next week."

 When will Hurricane Hilary hit the coast of California?

-The center of the storm will approach Mexico's Baja California Peninsula over the weekend, NHC said, and weaken to a tropical storm before hitting California.
-It is set to impact the southwestern U.S. with heavy rainfall, possibly bringing "rare and dangerous flooding," according to the National Hurricane Center.
+The center of the storm will approach Mexico's Baja California Peninsula over the weekend, the hurricane center said, and weaken to a tropical storm before hitting California.
+It is set to impact the southwestern U.S. with heavy rainfall, possibly bringing "rare and dangerous flooding," according to the center.

 "It is rare — indeed nearly unprecedented in the modern record — to have a tropical system like this move through Southern California," Postel told CBS News.